 Location of spawning areas and spawner surveys.
 Indicator streams have relatively consistent survey effort over time and often represent streams with more spawners.
 Non-indicator streams have been surveyed less frequently and often represent a smaller portion of the population.
 The remaining streams have no survey data.

 5. Additional information

-This CU encompasses all spawning in Skeena watershed upstream of Babine confluence.
+This CU encompasses all spawning in the Skeena Watershed from just west of Kitwanga to the headwaters.